This Cura 3D guide for beginners shows step-by-step how to use Cura software and to find the right settings for 3D printing.

 This is where the fun really starts and will enable you to adjust the print settings, from quality through to speed.
 We’ll look at this section and the options a little later.

-Cura 3D Tutorial – Basics – Step 3: Handling your model in Cura 3D
+Cura 3D Tutorial – Step 1.3: Handling your model in Cura 3D

 - Click the open icon in the top left of the interface or use File > Open File and select the STL or OBJ file you want to use.
 For this tutorial I’ve used 3DBenchy as it’s a great model to use when you’re testing out a new printer or software.

 The first few steps are to check the print and make sure that it fits on the print platform.
-It’s also a good idea to familiarise yourself with the views and how to navigate around the window.
+It’s also a good idea to familiarize yourself with the views and how to navigate around the window in Cura 3D.

 Zoom the build area: Use the mouse’s middle scroll wheel if you have one to zoom in and out of the model.
 If you don’t have a mouse with a scroll wheel I would highly recommend getting one.